uh-manoa-meteorites/uh-manoa-meteorites.github.io/index.md

 ### Adding an Opportunity to the Volunteer Profile

-Opportunities can be added to the volunteer profile at any time, this allows the volunteer to keep track of upcoming events and serve as a way to claim hours if the event was attended (opportunities can only be added if a volunteer is logged in however all relevant opportunity information can be viewed by anyone as to promote views of an opportunity).
-For example, Jeff only plans on attending or is interesting in attending only one event
+Opportunities can be added to the volunteer profile at any time, this allows the volunteer to keep track of upcoming opportunities and serve as a way to claim hours if the opportunity was attended (opportunities can only be added if a volunteer is logged in however all relevant opportunity information can be viewed by anyone as to promote views of an opportunity).
+For example, Jeff only plans on attending or is interesting in attending only one opportunity

 <img src="./images/preAddEventProfile.png">

-Adding opportunities can be done from any page, in this case and event is added from the [landing page](#landing-page)
+Adding opportunities can be done from any page, in this case the opportunity is added from the [landing page](#landing-page)

 <img src="./images/addEventLanding.png">

-Adding the Back 2 School opportunity by clicking the Add Opportunity button will display a success message
+Adding the Back 2 School opportunity by clicking the Add Event button will display a success message

 <img src="./images/addEventSuccess.png">